kaizendorks/dexa/README.md

 Init:
 - DONE - create project from one of the current stacks init template
 - DONE - add integration tests
-- introduce project/stack classes
+- DONE - introduce project/stack classes
-- create a dexarc file
+- DONE - create a dexarc file after generating the project
 - optionally create new git repo and first commit
-- add custom pre/post actions in dexa.js.
+- add custom pre/post actions in stack's dexa.js.
 Call same signature than the .action (since its based on defined arguments/options)
 - override default action (render template) in dexa.js.
 In addition to parameters of pre/post actions, inject a `dexa` object with methods to for example render a template
 - add custom helpers for the templates